TuringLang/NestedSamplers.jl/README.md

 chain_resampled = sample(chain, Weights(vec(chain["weights"])), length(chain))
 ```

+These are chains from [MCMCChains](https://github.com/turinglang/mcmcchains.jl), which offer a lot of flexibility in exploring posteriors, combining data, and offering lots of convenient conversions (like to `DataFrame`s).

-and finally, we can see the estimate of the Bayesian evidence
+Finally, we can see the estimate of the Bayesian evidence

 ```julia
 using Measurements
 state.logz ± state.logzerr
 ```

-These are chains from [MCMCChains](https://github.com/turinglang/mcmcchains.jl), which offer a lot of flexibility in exploring posteriors, combining data, and offering lots of convenient conversions (like to `DataFrame`s).

 ## Contributing